Admissions

 Information Sessions

-GRCC Practial Nursing Program students.It is recommended that the prospective applicant attend a general nursing information session sponsored by the Career and Advising Center.
+information session sponsored by the Career and Advising Center.
 Call, (253) 833-9111, ext.
 2641 for dates, times, and locations.
 Students working toward applying in the Practical Nursing program should meet with the PN adviser by calling ext.
 2641 for an appointment.

 Essential Qualifications

 A Practical Nursing certificate signifies that the holder of the certificate has been educated to competently practice basic safe nursing care in a variety of settings.
-(WAC 246-840-550)

 Students should have the following skills so that they can provide care and treatment for their patients and clients.

-Standing, Walking, Sitting
+Sitting

 Lifting

-Carrying, Pushing and Pulling
+Pushing and Pulling

-The student may be required to carry equipment that weighs up to 40 pounds.
-The student may be expected to push and pull equipment that includes monitors, wheelchairs, gurneys and patient room furniture.
+The student may be expected to push and pull equipment that includes monitors, wheelchairs, gurneys, patient room furniture.
 The student may be expected to pull the patient up in bed.
-Pushing is required at 3.5 pounds of pressure when administering CPR.

-Climbing, Reaching, Squatting and Kneeling
+Squatting and Kneeling

-Using Your Feet and Driving
+Using your Feet

 Students must: